Attested: Ptolemy 2,3,20 Ρατε (or Ραγε); Antonine Itinerary iter 6 Ratas and iter 8 Ratis

 Where: Leicester, a Roman city but probably never a fort, on the Fosse Way and the river Soar, around SK582044.
-Securely located by that milestone and the AI mileages.
+Securely located by that milestone and the Itinerary mileages.

-Name origin: Most books accept the view of R&S that the Latin nominative form was Ratae (feminine plural), latinised from “British *rātis”, related to words in Celtic languages meaning ‘fortification’.
-But there are problems ....
+Name origin: Most books accept the view of Rivet & Smith that the Latin nominative form was Ratae (feminine plural), latinised from “British *rātis”, related to words in medieval Celtic languages meaning ‘fortification’.
+But that is probably wrong ....

 Old Irish ráth or ráith can mean ‘surety, guarantee’ or ‘earthen rampart surrounding a chief's residence, fort’.
 Fitzpatrick (2009) explained how the essence of a ráth (as distinct from a lis, dun, cashel, cathair, crannog, etc) was earthiness (rather than defensive strength) so that ringfort was a less-than-ideal translation.
 In any case, something like 45 thousand instances are known throughout Ireland, and ráth has contributed to hundreds of Rath- place names in Ireland, plus analogues in Scotland and other Celtic areas.

-We have seen no evidence that Ratae, or any other Roman-era places with Rat- names, possessed a ráth-type structure, hardly surprisingly if that was inherently made of earth.
+No evidence has been presented that Ratae, or any other Roman-era places with Rat- names, possessed an ancient ráth-type structure, which is surprising since earthen mounds often survive for millennia.
 Also, there is no evidence that any Irish Rath- place received its name before Christian times, but that is no reason to doubt that ráth structures sprang from prehistoric traditions.

 Edmund Spenser (1596, vol 6, p 628) wrote: “There is great use among the Irish to make great assemblies together upon a Rath or hill, there to parley”.
 This puts ráth firmly among the structures discussed at great length in two books by Hadrian Allcroft (1927,1930).
 He showed that from deep in prehistory circular structures, which could be either or both of rings (such as henges) and cones (such as moot mounds), were associated with burials, veneration of ancestors, and tribal assemblies.
 He focussed primarily on one set of words (cruc, circus, curia, church, kirk, etc) which show a sense development from places of deliberation to places of worship.